irinrudko/irinrudko/README.md

 My name is Iryna Rudzko.
 I am a former teacher of English and now I am a Frontend  developer in Warsaw, Poland. <br/>
 I have a proficient English level (both oral and written), good listening skills and self-control. <br/>
 Also, I am experienced in communicating with people of different age groups and backgrounds.
-I believe I can be a valuable asset to your team.

 ### 💼 Portfolio: